yurimachado/theatrical-event-charger/README.md

   * Manage Http Requests and Responses

 * Application Layer
-  * Orchestrate Repository and Domain Objects and determines how they relate with each other.
+  * Orchestrate Repositories and Domain Objects and determines how they relate with each other.

 * Domain Layer
-  * Here sits all Business rules concerned with Theatrical Event Charge
+  * Here sits all Business logic related to the Theatrical Event Charge domain.
   * Composed by:
     * Abstract (TheatricalEventChargerDomain.Abstracts);
     * Implentation (TheatricalEventChargerDomain);